Scale your business with our modular plugins.

 If your child theme doesn’t have a style.css file or any other file with a .css extension, you can create it and apply it as described in the next section.

-Alternatively, some child themes have a CSS folder with several files in it.
+Alternatively, some child themes include a CSS folder with several files.
 If that’s your case, make sure you edit the correct style.css file.

-If you want to add large custom CSS code to WordPress, it’s a good practice to have it in a separate file and upload it to your website files on the server.
-Let’s see how to do it step-by-step.
+If you want to add large custom CSS code to WordPress, it’s best practice to place it in a separate file and upload it to your website’s server files.
+Let’s see how to do it step by step.

 3.1) Create the CSS file using a code editor